NathanKr/ssh-public-key-authentication/README.md

 <img src='./figs/login-root.png'/>

-<h3>Non-Default Public/Private Keys</h3> <p>This use case is relevant if you want to authenticate with more than one server or user.</p>
+<h3>Non-Default Public/Private Keys</h3>
+<p>This use case is relevant if you want to authenticate with more than one
+ server or user</p>

-Create keys as shown in the following image.
-Notice that specific private key file is used
+<p>Create keys as shown in the following image.
+Notice that specific private key file is used</p>

 <img src='./figs/ssh-keygen-non-default.png'/>